Harmonica-Men/AstroShop/README.md

     </a>
 </p>

-The CSS of AstroBlog has been carefully crafted and validated to ensure it adheres to the highest standards.
+The CSS of Astro Shop has been carefully crafted and validated to ensure it adheres to the highest standards.
 I utilized the W3C CSS Validator to check for any errors, and I'm pleased to report that our stylesheets passed with **zero errors**.

 This thorough validation process ensures that the user interface is both visually appealing and fully compliant with modern web standards.
 We took particular care to validate our responsive design elements to ensure consistency across all devices.